DROPFOOT

 (sometimes also called FootDrop)

 Dr. David Gitlin has significant interest in the treatment of footdrop (or dropfoot if you prefer to spell it that way).
-We realize that this is a very difficult condition to live with since it severely alters a persons walk and we also realize that the braces commonly prescribed do not do a very comfortable job correcting the foot.
+We realize that this is a very difficult condition to live with since it severely alters a persons walk and we also understand that the braces commonly prescribed do not do a very comfortable job correcting the foot.

 Important note - not every perceived dropfoot is necessarily a dropfoot, we see many cases where a weakness of a muscle and a tightening of other muscle restricts motion and this condition which might look like a dropfoot can be corrected with even a simpler surgical solution.